 This weekend I finished a book that I suspect will stay with me for years to come.
 I am always grateful to authors who can wrap me up in their stories,

-I love to read and while my reading is balanced between non-fiction and fiction, regardless of the genre, I find I always come away with new knowledge,
+I love to read and while my reading is balanced between non-fiction and fiction, regardless of the genre, I find I always come away with new knowledge, ideas, and perspectives.

 On Thursday of this past week, I had the opportunity to attend a webinar facilitated by the Canadian Association of Independent Schools (CAIS) that brought together four independent school-affiliated leaders from around the globe,